MarcusKlik/fstpackage.blog/content/post/fst_0.8.0/fst_0.8.0.md

 ## [1] 3.55976
 ```

-So how can the measured write speed (about 3.5 GB/s) be so much higher than the maximum write speed of the SSD used (about 1.2 GB/s)?
-The explanation is that the actual amount of bytes that where pushed to the SSD is lower than the in-memory size of the data frame (and **less data == more speed**):
+the write speed is about 3.5 GB/s.
+That's much higher than the maximum write speed of the SSD in my laptop, which is about 1.1 GB/s according to the specs.
+Following the compression argument above, the explanation is that the actual amount of bytes that where pushed to the SSD is lower than the in-memory size of the data frame (and **less data == more speed**):

 ```r